fdazen/fda-documentation/financial_reports.md

 {{site.data.alerts.important}} It might happen that you see the tag _Undefined_ in your results.
 This simply means that there are Revenue Categories or Labels that have not been assigned to a certain item.
 Learn how to fix this by going into section **Admin Settings** - **Accounting** of this manual. {{site.data.alerts.end}}

 ##**Adjustments Report**

-The _Adjustment Report_ gives you a summary of all adjustments made on each folio, for the selected date range.
+The _Adjustment Report_ gives you a summary of all adjustments made on each folio for a selected date range.
 Along with the adjustment amount, it gives information of the Department that has allowed it and the Reason why it has been given out.
 If you want to keep track of reasons and departments, make sure to configure those in the Admin Settings, section **Accounting**: check out the configuration part of this manual to learn how to!

 This report shows any adjustments posted within the query range selected.
 In V2 Adjustments are only accessible after Night Audit has been run on a property whereas in V3 Adjustments have replaced discounts.